Automate with Bots

 Renaming a Bot and Scheduled Events

-To simply rename a Bot, use Update Information and any scheduled events will remain.
+If you reconfigure an existing Bot to change the name, any currently active events will be deleted.
+To simply rename a Bot, use Update Information and any currently active events will remain.